Student Disciplinary Process

 The Office of the Dean of Students is responsible for the administration of the student disciplinary process and shall review all written complaints.
 This review may take place in partnership with other College departments as deemed necessary or appropriate by the College.
 In some instances, the Dean of Students may direct the Office of Safety and Security, or an outside, neutral investigator, to conduct an investigation in order to gather more information before additional action is taken.

-The Office of the Dean of Students will publish aggregate data regarding the charges and outcomes from prior Formal Hearings in a publication of its choice.
-The reported information should not identify specific individuals and/or participants, except when circumstances warrant release and only as allowed by federal or state law. - Revisions
+The Office of the Dean of Students will publish relevant aggregate data regarding the charges and outcomes from prior Formal Hearings.
+The reported information should not identify specific individuals and/or participants, except when circumstances warrant release and only as allowed by federal or state law.

 The student disciplinary process may be amended, in writing, by the President or the President’s designee at any time.